rajatrao-13/rajatrao-13.github.io/_posts/2020-05-10-Mobile-Security.md

 }
 </style>

-As security audit of web application are performed for multiple organization, a draw of interest can be made in Mobile applications as well.
+Just as security audits of web applications are performed for multiple organizations, a draw of interest can be made in Mobile applications as well.

 The primary objective for a mobile application penetration test is to identify exploitable vulnerabilities in code, system, network, application, databases, Api's etc before hackers are able to discover and exploit them.
 Application penetration testing will reveal real-world opportunities for hackers to be able to compromise application and databases in such a way that allows for unauthorized access to sensitive data or even take-over application for malicious/non-business purposes.

-Android Penetration testing can be implemented in any organization:
+Android Penetration focuses on three level on analysis

 `1)Static:` Checks with respect to code levels will be performed

 `2)Network:` Intercepting the request sent by the android application and interaction between the application and server is audited.

-`3)Interactive:` While the applications provide its service, they tend to store a lot of confidential data in the respective mobile device itselfdynamically.
+`3)Interactive:` While the applications provide its service, they tend to store a lot of confidential data in the respective mobile device itself dynamically.
 An audit of the internal storage of the device is performed.

 The Mobile Security Series will be divided into the following chapters: